 - Transparent v translucent – Transparent materials are those you can clearly see through, like a window.
 Most double layer plastic glazings are translucent: they diffuse light and can’t be seen through.
 Translucent materials are usually better for growing; however clear view windows provide a nicer view.

-Polycarbonate is probably the most common material today for backyard and commercial year-round greenhouses, due to it’s many advantages:
+Polycarbonate is probably the most common material today for the backyard and commercial year-round greenhouses, due to its many advantages:

 - Lightweight and easy to install